 Numerous lodgings are available in the Mont-Tremblant area.
-Please use the link below to access the club discounts.
+Please use the link in the menu above to access the club discounts.
 Note you must be a registered user of the Rennsport website to access the discount page.

 No meals are included in the registration fee.
 The Tremblant, village is close (1.5 Km) and offers many restaurants.
 There is also a catering service that will open the restaurant at the track for lunch.

 1. Speed limit in Canada is 100 KPH (62 mph).